 Because – if you can play golf and win tournaments with any swing, then what is stopping people from swinging in a mechanically-correct manner that won’t cause them these types of injuries?

-Answer me that, all of you modern swing apologists out there – if the swing doesn’t matter, why is everyone refusing to change their swings if it’s causing injuries?
+Answer me that, modern swing apologists out there – if the swing doesn’t matter, and the score is what matters – why is everyone refusing to change their swings if it’s causing injuries?

 Any insurance specialist will tell you that avoidable risk is unacceptable, and anyone looking for insurance who refuses to avoid those risks will pay steeply for insurance, if not be rejected altogether.
 In fact, if I were offering sports insurance, modern golf pros would not be able to afford my premiums – because I’d know exactly what was coming.